 The reefs in Halmahera have astounding biodiversity, and are very healthy.
 Many are shallow and abundant with hard and soft corals, and clouds of reef fish to delight snorkelers.
 You will also get to see many types of pelagic fish species, from hundreds of barracuda, to small Black-tip Reef Sharks and manta rays.
 A scientific survey by Dr. Gerry Allen noted over 800 species of fish, second only to Misool in Raja Ampat.

 The area is so unexplored that most of the sites visited have yet to even be named.

-You will venture out by snorkel boat for five or six full days to two sites in the morning, and another after lunch.
+You will venture out by snorkel boat for six full days to two sites in the morning, and another after lunch.
 Plus the house reef at the resort also offers exceptional snorkeling.
 And there may be night snorkeling opportunities here also.

 When touring through the Halmahera Islands you can expect to see not only a wide variety of corals, but also Black-tip Reef Sharks, large rays, Napoleon Wrasse, the huge Bumphead Parrotfish, tuna, and Giant Trevally.